5 Tips to Avoid Deceptive Marketing Tactics Making Your Kids Crave Junk Food

 5. Teach Food Literacy and Involve Kids in Cooking

-If you’d like to learn more about seeing through the marketing hype and making smarter choices for your family, join my upcoming Smart Shopping Workshop.
+Ready to take your skills to the next level and see through the marketing hype and making smarter choices for your family, join my upcoming Smart Shopping Workshop.
 In this session, you’ll discover how to choose truly nutritious options and avoid the deceptive tactics that food manufacturers use.
 Don’t miss out on the early bird discount—Sign up now to secure your spot!

 Connect with Mandy on Instagram, TikTok and Facebook.